spinnaker/spinnaker.github.io/guides/user/canary/config/index.md

 ## Create metric groups and add metrics

-The metrics are the basis for passing or failing a canary.
-Later on, you'll specify default thresholds to use against these metrics.

-Metrics must be [added to metric groups](#group_metrics) before you can apply the weighting that determines the relative importance of metrics.

 The metrics available depend on the telemetry provider you use.
 Spinnaker currently supports StackDriver only.

+Metrics must be [added to metric groups](#group_metrics) before you can apply the weighting that determines the relative importance of metrics.

 1. In the __Metrics__ section, select __Add Metric__.